 While some organizations focus on mistakes that were made, this has been found to be less efficient than focusing on what can be learned from mistakes that were made.
 Learning from mistakes creates a better environment and allows staff to be more capable of applying lessons learned to future projects.
 Open environments allow professionals and companies to grow.

-This process can seem intimidating for some organizations.
-For some, it seems too simple and involves just a couple of simple questions.
+This process can seem intimidating for many organizations.
+For some, it seems too simple and involves just a couple of basic questions.
 However, organizations who have used this simple reporting method have found that they, too, received more realistic, honest reporting.
 Sometimes, simplicity can provide a clearer vision of the overall impact several projects are having.

 Renie Carniol, Director of the Grotta Fund for Senior Care, likened the process to a baseball field.
 First base would be people who are new to the idea of measuring grant program outcomes.
 At second base, professionals would be using the outcomes to assess and enhance grantee performance.
 Third base represents the grantors who are using the data and learning from grantees.
 The real home run is when grantors are able to use the information that they have gathered, learn from grantees, and improve the quality of the projects that they are supporting.

-At Foundant, we wholeheartedly support this new focus on outcomes and measurements.
+At Foundant, we wholeheartedly support this focus on outcomes and measurements.
 It is, however, important to recognize what you are measuring and why.
-Are you tracking data for the purpose of telling your story or your impact or, are you learning from your and your grantees’ mistakes to make sure everyone’s future stories turn out better?
+Are you tracking data for the purpose of telling your story or your impact, or are you learning from mistakes to make sure everyone’s future stories turn out better?